sin5678/inav_cn_wiki/Why-do-I-have-limited-servo-throw-in-my-airplane.md

 IF you want full throw, your rate settings ( deg/s ) should match what your plane is able to do at full servo throw.
 Then in stabilitation mode you increase your P-gain or FF-gain untill you get full throw on servos.

-Sidenote: If you want to calm your airplane is passthrough mode, you will need an programmable TX.
+Sidenote: If you want to calm your airplane in passthrough mode, you will need an programmable TX.
 Program it so when enabling `passthrough` on a switch, the switch also reduce channel range and adds expo.